Mizoram: Economy

-Mizoram gross state domestic product (GSDP) in 2011-2012 was about ₹69.91 billion.
-The state's gross state domestic product (GSDP) growth rate was nearly 10% annually over 2001-2013 period.
-As of 2019, the state's GSDP was US$ 3.57 billion.
-With international borders with Bangladesh and Myanmar, it is an important port state for southeast Asian imports to India, as well as exports from India.
+Mizoram gross state domestic product (GSDP) in 2011–2012 was about ₹69.91 billion.
+The state's gross state domestic product (GSDP) growth rate was nearly 10% annually over 2001–2013 period.
+As of 2019, the states's provisional GSDP was expected to be ₹251.4857 billion.
+With international borders with Bangladesh and Myanmar, it is an important trade state for southeast Asian imports to India, as well as exports from India.

-The biggest contributors to state's GSDP growth are Agriculture, Public Administration and Construction work.
-Tertiary sector of service sector continued to have the contribution to the GSDP with its share hovering between 58 per cent and 60 per cent during the past decade.
+The biggest contributors to state's GSDP growth are agriculture, public administration, and construction work.
+Tertiary sector of service sector continued to have the contribution to the GSDP with its share hovering between 58% and 60% during the past decade.

-As of 2013, according to the Reserve Bank of India, 20.4% of total state population is below poverty line, about same as the 21.9% average for India.
+As of 2013, according to the Reserve Bank of India, 20.4% of the state population is below poverty line, about the same as the 21.9% average for India.
 Rural poverty is significantly higher in Mizoram, with 35.4% below the poverty line compared to India's rural poverty average of 25.7; while in urban areas of Mizoram, 6.4% are below the poverty line.